 ✔️ Baking agents: cornstarch, baking powder, baking soda-the orange box in your fridge not to be confused with slightly different baking powder in baking, yeast packets for breads, sugars sparingly used for baking (ex: powdered sugar, monkfruit sugar, and brown sugar).
 You can learn to add less sugar and crave less.

-✔️ Soup: before 2020, I used to buy canned low-sodium soups, and learned to cut down the sodium even more by making soups from fresh and my kitchen food pantry ingredients.
+✔️ Soup: before 2020, I used to buy canned low-sodium soups, and learned to cut down the sodium even more by making soups adding your own amount of salt, and from fresh kitchen food pantry ingredients.

 With fresh and root veggies, you can almost make any kind of warm soup you want.
-Same concept with fresh fruits where you can make any no-added low-sugar cool juice you want.
+Same concept with fresh fruits where you can make no-added sugar juices and low-sugar orange juice.

 ✔️ Variety of anti-inflammatory herbs and spices: for every day you want to have a variety of spice such as: oregano, turmeric, cayenne, cumin, black pepper, cinnamon.